What are the Benefits of Family Therapy for Drug Addiction?

-Family psychotherapy is a specific type of group therapy where all of the clients in the therapeutic situation are related and treated by at least one therapist.
-According to one of the classic works on family therapy, Family Therapy in Clinical Practice, family therapy is often identified by a number of different names that actually describe the relationships that the individual members and the group have, such as marital therapy (marital couples), couples therapy (partners that may or may not be married), systems therapy (where typically family members who live together are part of the group), and several others.
+Family therapy is a specific type of group therapy where all of the individuals in the therapeutic situation are related and treated by at least one therapist.
+Family therapy is often identified by a number of different names that actually describe the relationships that the individual members and the group have, such as:

-Therapists delivering family therapy can have backgrounds in any of the major therapeutic schools of psychology, including Cognitive Behavioral Therapy, psychodynamic therapy, humanistic therapy, or any subtypes of these.
+Therapists delivering family therapy can have backgrounds in any of the major therapeutic schools of psychology, including cognitive behavioral therapy, psychodynamic therapy, humanistic therapy, or several others.

-In order to accomplish the above goals, the family therapist will try and understand the family unit as both a single entity and a group that is composed of different individuals.
+In order to accomplish these goals, the family therapist will try and understand the family unit as both a single entity and a group that is composed of different individuals.

 Using this type of approach, there are a number of basic assumptions that family therapists from different psychotherapy paradigms share.

-Any of these issues can result in the family unit being unbalanced and unable to be a source of nurturing relationships and support for its members.
-For instance, individuals with substance use disorders may induce an element of tension in the family unit that can result in severe stress, members of the family aligning against the person, the person not being honest with the rest of the family, and others trying to control the situation or isolate themselves from it.
-This can lead to a number of issues with stress, anxiety, depression, and other psychological issues in the members of the family and may result in exacerbating the individual’s substance use disorder or the development of substance use disorders in others.
+Any of these issues can result in the family unit being unbalanced and unable to be a source of nurturing and support for its members.
+For instance, individuals with substance use disorders may invoke an element of tension and stress in the family unit.
+This dynamic can lead to a number of issues with stress, anxiety, depression, and other psychological issues in individual members of the family and may result in exacerbating the person’s substance use disorder or the development of substance use disorders in others.

-Family therapy has been empirically demonstrated to be effective in the treatment of a number of issues that are traditionally thought of as best addressed in individual therapy, such as the treatment of family members who have substance use disorders, eating disorders, and personality disorders.
-Family therapy has also been shown to be effective at helping the family to participate in the treatment of individuals with very severe psychopathology, such as schizophrenia.
-Although the standard primary treatment for schizophrenia remains the administration of medications for the individual, family therapy can help family members to adjust to the individual’s disorder and learn to better communicate with the person and foster positive emotional experiences.
+Family therapy has been demonstrated to be effective in the treatment of a number of issues that are traditionally thought of as best addressed in individual therapy, such as the treatment of family members who have substance use disorders, personality disorders, or other co-occurring disorders.
+Family therapy has also been shown to be effective at helping the family to participate in the treatment of individuals with very severe mental health disorders, such as schizophrenia.

 Several of the recognized benefits of family therapy include:

 Even though family therapists spend a great deal of time explaining how individual relationships affect the overall family unit and how the overall family unit can affect individual relationships, family therapy is not simply a method of tutoring or instructing individuals on improving behaviors, providing parenting tips, or just conflict resolution.
 Family therapists have a number of different empirically validated approaches to assist both the family as a unit and its individual members, including:

-It is not unusual for individuals to attend both individual therapy to focus on their own specific problems and to attend group therapy to benefit from interactions in a group setting.
-Similarly, it is not uncommon for individuals with specific types of problems, such as substance use disorders, eating disorders, issues with depression, etc., to attend individual therapy sessions that focus on their issues specifically and for them to be involved in family therapy that helps the individual adjust with the family unit to whatever issues are present.
-However, family therapy can also be the major form of treatment without participation in individual therapy for individuals with a number of different issues, including substance abuse, eating disorders, and other behavioral issues.
+It is not uncommon for individuals with specific types of problems, such as substance use disorders, issues with depression, or other mental health concerns to attend individual therapy sessions that focus on their issues specifically while also being involved in family therapy that helps the individual adjust within the family unit to whatever issues are present.
+However, family therapy can also be the major form of treatment without participation in individual therapy for individuals with a number of different issues, including substance abuse and other behavioral issues.